 The IDP and Returnee Master List provides data on the number of IDPs and returnees at the governorate, district, subdistrict and location levels, their shelter type, the period of displacement, areas of origin for IDPs and areas of last displacement for returnees.
 IOM’s RARTs continuously collect data through interviews with key informants and report it every two months.
 Additional information is gathered from government registration data and partner agencies.
-The Master List presents data on the number of individuals and households: the number of individuals is calculated by multiplying the number of households by six, the average size of an Iraqi household.
+The Master List presents data on the number of individuals and households: the number of individuals is calculated by multiplying the number of households by six, the average size of an Iraqi household, or by five for in-camp households.

 Data in this dashboard represents population figures collected at location level over time.
 Each data point (month) represents the number of individuals displaced at that moment in time.
 You can find more details in the IDPs dataset